These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

 - Clear faults

-- You send a PID request to the BMS controller through the CAN bus (by default at ID 0745h)
+- You send a PID request to the BMS master through the CAN bus

-- The BMS controller responds with the data with a different PID message (by default at ID 074Dh)
+- The BMS master responds with the data with a different PID message

 - The request ID is programmable.

-- The response ID is 08h more than the request ID
+- The response ID is 0x08 more than the request ID

 - Data length is 8 data bytes regardless of whether sme or all bytes are actually used (unused bytes are set at 0)